Episode 23

 From Late-Night Game Hobbyist to Successful Studio Owner, with Colm Larkin

-• How Colm transitioned from a part-time to a full-time game developer
+• Colm’s transition from part-time to full-time game development

 • What helped Colm the most in getting his first game off the ground